 One frequently used purpose for the Template Editor, for the Layout templates, was to customise the page layout - to add. rearrange, and resize the sections of the blog page.
 This continued to require the ability to think in "HTML" - and broken blogs continued to be a problem.

 In 2010, Blogger added the Designer class templates.
-The template library provided with Layout templates - with its predetermined combinations of backgrounds, column layouts, and fonts and colours - became irrelevant.
+The template library provided with Layout templates - with its packaged combinations of backgrounds, column layouts, and fonts and colours - became irrelevant.
 Expanding upon the concept of the "Page Elements" wizard (now "Layout"), they provided the GUI "Template Designer".
 This lets us separately select the background and style of the blog, the blog column layouts, and the various formatting options like colours and fonts.